Kaiddd/Roblox-Client-Optimizer/README.md

 Do you want to use the old autoupdating system?
 Check out the RCO™ 2 section below.

+## RCO™ Supersonic
+RCO™ Supersonic is our FPS and latency focused configuration file, you can get it [here](https://roblox-client-optimizer.simulhost.com/supersonic/ClientAppSettings.json).

 ## RCO™ 2
 RCO™ 2 was our old flagship software which allowed you to automatically receive flag updates.